timothyvillaraza/Azure-Video-Transcript-RAG-API/readme.md

 ### Reference Architecture
 - Reference Architecture from BlackSlope Architecture .NET framework
   - Read More about it here: [Introducing BlackSlope](https://medium.com/slalom-build/introducing-black-slope-a-dotnet-core-reference-architecture-from-slalom-build-3f1452eb62ef)
-- Note: There is a lot of leftover or unneeded structure.
+- Note: There is a lot of leftover or unneeded structure as the project developed.

 ### Dependencies
 - Python 3.11.2